The Rise and Fall of Michigan Avenue

 In this sense, North Michigan Avenue has been a failure from the start.
 A variety of plans had envisioned a boulevard lined with vaguely neoclassical structures of uniform height.
 Burnham, for example, offered a version of the Champs-Elysees, bracketed from Randolph to Oak by buildings each eight stories tall, each with essentially the same neoclassical facade, mansard roofs, and dormers.
 His drawings must have looked elegant in their day, although today Burnham's vision seems foreboding in its sterile sameness.

 The North Central Business District Association, made up mainly of property owners on the avenue, commissioned studies in 1918 for the avenue's post-improvement development.
 They shared Burnham's insistence on uniform height (ten stories) as the way to achieve an aesthetic unity on the street.
-(The businessmen allowed an exception, however, at the river gateway to the avenue, apparently believing that Burnham's staid prescriptions were insufficiently grand for that dramatic setting.)
+The businessmen allowed an exception, however, at the river gateway to the avenue, apparently believing that Burnham's staid prescriptions were insufficiently grand for that dramatic setting or, more likely, that buildings of modest height would leave too much of that setting unexploited.

 Attempts to restrict building height along the new avenue were doomed to frustration.
 The city adopted a new zoning law in 1923 that allowed very much taller buildings than those recommended by either Burnham or the property owners' association.
 With no mechanism to enforce their aesthetic injunctions, the association watched as renegade owners adorned the upper avenue with buildings of 16, 17, 25, 37, and 41 stories that stood incongruously next to buildings a quarter their size.